COVID-19

 30.1 Pecuniary interest - disclosure - requirements

-If a standing committee member has any pecuniary interest, direct or indirect, in any matter in which the standing committee is concerned and if he/she is present at a meeting at which the said matter is the subject of consideration, then he/she shall disclose his/her interest at Stage I, as identified in section 27.1 of this by-law, and he/she shall recuse themselves and not take part in the consideration or discussion of the said matter nor shall he/she vote on any motion in regard to the said matter.
+If a standing committee member has any pecuniary interest, direct or indirect, in any matter in which the standing committee is concerned and if they are present at a meeting at which the said matter is the subject of consideration, then they shall disclose their interest at Stage I, as identified in section 27.1 of this by-law, and they shall recuse themselves and not take part in the consideration or discussion of the said matter nor shall they vote on any motion in regard to the said matter.

 30.2 Non-compliance - by standing committee member - validity not affected